MicrosoftDocs/azure-docs/includes/bastion-preview-sku-note.md

 ---

 > [!IMPORTANT]
-> The Standard SKU is currently in Preview.
-During Preview, you can configure the Standard SKU using the Azure portal only.
-For steps, see []
+> There are now two available Bastion SKUs: Basic and Standard.
+The Standard SKU is currently in Preview.
+During Preview, you can only configure the Standard SKU using the Azure portal.
+For more information about Bastion SKUs and the features that are supported by each SKU, see [Configuration settings - Bastion SKUs](../articles/bastion/configuration-settings.md#skus)
 >